PizziBoy/M1_SNMP/README.md

 2) Open the project in Eclipse.

-3) Run Launcher_AgentServer.java first and then Launcher_ManagerClient.java
+3) Run Laucher_Registry.java first, then run Launcher_AgentServer.java and to finish Launcher_ManagerClient.java